 |Amount||Cumulative College GPA|

 Are you a student at a Catholic High School?
-Receive a $1,000 scholarship for continuing your education at USF, a Catholic university founded in the Franciscan tradition.
+First-time students receive a $1,000 scholarship for continuing your education at USF, a Catholic university founded in the Franciscan tradition.
+If you are Catholic but do not attend a Catholic High School, you are still eligible for the scholarship if you provide proof of faith from your parish priest.

-Receive a $500 scholarship for continuing the family tradition.
-If your parent, sibling, grandparent, aunt or uncle, or cousin graduated from USF, you are eligible for this scholarship.
+First-time students receive a $500 scholarship (up to four years) for continuing the family tradition.
+If your parent, sibling, grandparent, aunt or uncle, or cousin graduated from Saint Francis, you are eligible for this scholarship.

 In certain circumstances, other financial aid you receive may result in your offer being reduced.
 All financial aid you receive, when combined with scholarships, cannot exceed the total cost of tuition and fees.